Britnell/way-js/README.md

 ## bummers / open questions
 - [ ] i tried unwrapping all signals so dont have to use signal.value inside html attributes, but there was some issues
+- [ ] maybe forms should have more features and be separate package